jasperdunn/blog/content/blog/writing-code-for-humans/index.md

 Boolean variables describe the state of _something_.
 That _something_ must be included in the name.

-`var isCartLoading = true` - this sounds like a question, and a function returns an answer, so this would be suitable as a function name instead of a boolean.
+`var isCartLoading = true` - this sounds like a question, and a function returns a value (an answer), so this would be suitable as a function name instead of a boolean.

-`var cartIsLoading = true` - this is more straightforward and reads like how we would describe the state to a fellow human being.
+`var cartIsLoading = true` - this is more straightforward and reads like how we would describe the current state to a fellow human being.

 ### Write it like you mean it